Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

 The analysis procedure begins with the reconstruction of D mesons ($\Dzero$, $\Dstarwide$, and $\Dplus$ and their charge conjugates), defined as ``trigger" particles, and primary charged particles, considered as ``associated" particles.
 The D mesons are reconstructed from the following hadronic decay channels: ${\Dzero \to {\rm K}^{-}\pi^{+}}$ (BR~=~3.89 $\pm$ 0.04\%), ${\Dplus \to {\rm K}^{-}\pi^{+}\pi^{+}}$ (BR~=~8.98 $\pm$ 0.28\%), and ${\Dstar \to \Dzero\pi^{+}} \to {\rm K}^{-}\pi^{+}\pi^{+}$ (BR~=~2.63 $\pm$ 0.03\%)~\cite{Tanabashi:2018oca} in the transverse-momentum interval $3 < \pt < 24$~\GeVc.
 The D-meson selection strategy, described in detail in~\cite{Acharya:2019mgn, Acharya:2019mno}, exploits the displaced topology of the decay and utilises the particle identification capabilities of the TPC and TOF to select on the D-meson decay particles.
 A dedicated optimisation on the selection variables was done, where the selections were tightened to increase the signal-to-background ratio of the D-meson invariant mass peaks.
 A gain up to a factor 5 at low $\ptD$ was obtained with respect to the selection defined in~\cite{Acharya:2019mgn, Acharya:2019mno}, at the expenses of a reduction of the raw yield.
 This allowed reducing the impact of the D-meson combinatorial background, whose subtraction induces the largest source of statistical uncertainty on the correlation functions.
 With the adopted candidate selection, the D-meson reconstruction efficiency is of the order of few percent for $\ptD = 3$~\GeVc and increases up to 35\% (50\%) for $\ptD = 24$~\GeVc in case of $\Dzero$ and $\Dplus$ ($\Dstar$) both in pp and in \pPb collisions.

-The D-meson raw yields were extracted from fits applied to the invariant mass ($M$) distributions of $\Dzero$ and $\Dplus$ candidates, and to the distribution of the mass difference $\Delta M = M(\rm{K}\pi\pi) - M(\rm{K}\pi)$ for $\Dstar$ candidates, for several sub-ranges in the interval 3 $< \pt <$ 24~\GeVc, as detailed in~\cite{ALICE:2016clc}.
+The D-meson raw yields were extracted from fits applied to the invariant mass ($M$) distributions of $\Dzero$ and $\Dplus$ candidates, and to the distribution of the mass difference $\Delta M = M(\rm{K}\pi\pi) - M(\rm{K}\pi)$ for $\Dstar$ candidates, for several sub-ranges in the interval 3 $< \pt <$ 24~\GeVc.
+The fit function was composed of two terms, one for the signal and one for the background.
+The signal was described by a Gaussian, while the background was modelled by an exponential term for $\Dzero$ and $\Dplus$ mesons, and by a threshold function multiplied by an exponential for the $\Dstar$ meson, as detailed in~\cite{ALICE:2016clc}.
 Examples of the invariant mass distributions in \pp and in \pPb collision systems are shown in Fig.~\ref{fig:InvMass} for $\Dzero$, $\Dplus$, and $\Dstar$ mesons in different $\pt$ intervals.